collinhover/kaiopua/src/README.md

 ![upgrades_003](https://github.com/collinhover/kaiopua/raw/master/src/concepts/kaiopua_sketch_upgrades_003.jpg "Upgrades")

 ####User Interface
 The gameplay will take place from a 3D perspective and exploration view.
 In the 3D perspective and exploration view, players will see the world in 3D from a third person / over the shoulder viewpoint with minimal or no GUI interaction.
-In this mode, players can explore the world physically, interact with the objects, feed Opua, battle creatures, and most importantly solve puzzles.
+In this mode, players can explore the world physically, interact with the objects, feed the world, battle creatures, and most importantly solve puzzles.

 Once the game starts, the player gains the ability to examine any object they are currently holding.
 This examination creates a radial context menu based on the object being examined, which shows simple icon flowchart for the current object and what sort of abilities it has.
 Key objects always show the ability to restore a part.
 Combine objects show only an icon for the area of the character’s body that they will visually modify.
 Ability objects show icons for each possible function they may be used for in puzzle solving.